Dutch broadcaster joins RTE in proposed boycott of Eurovision over Israel

 She argued there was a need for a “safe space without political pressure” in which “ordinary people can come together”.

+Meanwhile, the leaders of the Scottish Greens, Green Party Northern Ireland, Wales Green Party and Green Party of England and Wales also called on the BBC to withdraw Eurovision coverage if Israel participates.

-The UK is part of the Big Five at Eurovision which is guaranteed entry into the final of the song contest due to the level of its financial contributions to the EBU.
+The UK is part of the Big Five at Eurovision which is guaranteed entry into the final of the song contest thanks to the level of its financial contributions to the EBU.

 The BBC declined to comment.